fiwippi/tanuki/README.md

 - [x] Page streaming

 ## Changelog
+### [0.13.1] - 2021-11-03
+- Removed trailing dots from names of downloaded manga
+- Default scan interval changed to 3 hours

 ### [0.13] - 2021-11-03
 - Stopped program consuming exhaustive amount of file descriptors
 - Filepath sanitiser does not remove apostrophes and exclamation marks from downloaded Mangadex titles